gilnam74/vex-sneppet/VEX-for-artists.md

     @Cd.r = 1;
     }
 ```
 Now we can see a clear noise pattern!
-Switch to Primitives and UI elements to examine the noise function parameters interactively:
+Switch to Primitives and add UI elements to examine the noise function parameters interactively:

 ```c
 // Make geometry black